kurtosis-tech/kardinal-playground/README.md

 ## 🔗 Port Forwarding Explanation

 We're using port forwarding in this Codespace setup to make the various services accessible to you.
 Since the Minikube cluster is running inside the Codespace, we need to forward specific ports to allow you to interact with the applications and dashboards through your browser.
 This is why you'll see multiple forwarded ports in the "Ports" tab of the Codespace UI.

+Codespaces port forwarding can be flaky.
+If you immediately click on the toast that pops up when a port is fowarded, it can be too fast and the port tunnel will shut down.
+If that happens, just run `./scripts/forward.sh` to set up the forwarding again.
+Then, don't click on the toast - instead, let it run, wait a tick, and open the port in the "ports" tab.

 If you encounter any issues with port forwarding, you can reset it by running:
 ```